 Threshold scores are provided for each of the above seven diagnostic areas.
 Moss-PAS (ID) is at its most effective when used as part of a comprehensive case review and formulation.

-Order additional Moss-PAS (ID) Interview Score Forms here
+Five interview Score Forms are included in the assessment manual.
+Order more Moss-PAS (ID) Interview Score Forms here

 The Moss Psychiatric Assessment Schedules